 Incomplete application packages will be disqualified.

-Review all requests for only allowable expenditures.
+Review all requests to ensure they only contain allowable expenditures.

 Nonprofits may not act as pass-throughs for government or for-profit entities.